-While there’s no hard and fast research to back it up, it’s long been believed that male cats tend to be friendlier than female cats, and with 80% of orange tabbies being male, that could why they have a reputation for being super affectionate.
+While there’s no hard and fast research, it’s long been believed that male cats tend to be friendlier than female cats, and with 80% of orange tabbies being male, that could be why they have a reputation for being super affectionate.
 While every cat is different, orange tabbies are well known for being serial snugglers.

-If you have an orange tabby, you may have noticed dark freckles around their gums, kips, or nose.
+If you have an orange tabby, you may have noticed dark freckles around its gums or nose.
 The most common reason for these black freckles is a genetic condition called lentigo which causes an increase in the number of pigment-producing cells.

 Lentigo is also common in tortoiseshell and calico cats and is generally nothing to worry about, although if you notice any changes, it’s always wise to have your kitty checked out by your veterinarian.

 9. They're known for being super chill

 It's true, this is one cat that loves to relax!
 While marmalade cats are all different, many of them tend to have a strong couch potato gene which means their ideal day involves sleeping, stretching out in the sun, and just generally being rather sloth-like.